What is Bias?

 1. Limit Adjectives in Job Descriptions to Open Up the Hiring Pool

 The more adjectives in an online recruiting ad, the more likely the ad is to contain subtle gender bias.
 For example, adjectives like “dominant” are unconsciously associated with masculinity, while adjectives like “committed” are unconsciously associated with femininity.
 Purging gendered language from online recruiting ads makes sense, as does limiting adjectives describing the ideal applicant.
 The more adjectives describe the imagined candidate, the more likely gendered language is to creep into the ad.
 Ensure your ads reach out equally to men and women and you reach a larger talent pool.
+70 Inclusive Language Principles That Will Make You a More Successful Recruiter has actionable, specific examples you can use to make your language more inclusive.

 2. Ensure Only “Name-Blind” Applications Are Considered

 Much as everyone may be loath to admit it, names carry connotations, and those can pique underlying biases of hiring managers.
 In 2015, the UK government decided to avoid these biases by having the Universities and Colleges Admissions Service (UCAS) consider student applications with attached names erased.
 Companies that use online recruiting can do the same thing.
 Indeed, many Australian companies have taken steps to blank out other details like age and gender from job applications.
 Some have also removed school and geographic names as well, to further avoid conscious or unconscious biases in hiring.
+Glassdoor has an excellent guide to “blind hiring,” including a link to a really informative TED Talk on the subject.

 3. Consider Using Video Interviewing